 As Eliza and I played together, we practiced listening and speaking, the balance required in a dialogue.
 Each of us contributed what we already knew, and we were both open to learning something we hadn’t known before.
 Eliza built on something she already knows (school) to explore an idea she is curious about (work).
 I allowed her to teach me how to be at her version of work and supported her by participating with honest interest.
 Essentially, there on the floor in our Eliza-made office we practiced the give-and-take art of teaching and learning in its purest, most compassionate form.

-Whether in a pretend office, a game invented on the playground, or a curious observation explored by a team of students collaborating with their classroom teacher, children play and learn best when we enroll them in the process and, in turn, allow children to enroll us.
+Whether in a pretend office, a game invented on the playground, or a curious observation explored by a team of students collaborating with their classroom teacher, children play and learn best when we enrol them in the process and, in turn, allow children to enrol us.
 We generate sparks of possibility and then, well, anything is possible.

 play = teaching and learning

 There must be 600 different words we can associate with play.

 For each post, I will choose one – in this case, two!